 Frayed cartilage can't heal or grow back.
 "There's no way to reverse the arthritis once it has started," says Michaela M. Schneiderbauer, MD, an orthopedic surgeon at the University of Miami Miller School of Medicine.
-But there are ways to reduce the pain and protect the cartilage you still have.
+But you can ease the pain and protect the cartilage you still have.
 Use these tips to slow the damage.

 1. Slim down if you're overweight.
-Shedding pounds takes stress off weight-bearing joints like the knee and hip.
-Every pound you lose takes 4 pounds of pressure off the knee.
-That could reduce the wear and tear in the joint, Schneiderbauer says.
+It will help take stress off your knees and hips.
+Every pound you lose removes 4 pounds of pressure off your knee.
+That lessens wear and tear in the joint, Schneiderbauer says.
 "You may actually slow the progress of arthritis if you lose a significant amount of weight."

 2. Do aerobic exercise.
-Arthritis pain may make you reluctant to exercise.
-But research shows that being inactive makes the pain and stiffness worse.
-Regular aerobic exercise boosts blood flow, which keeps cartilage well nourished.
-It can also help you reach a healthy weight.
+Arthritis pain may make you reluctant to work out, but research shows that pain and stiffness get worse when you aren't active enough.
+Regular exercise that gets your heart pumping will boost your blood flow, which keeps cartilage well nourished.
+And an extra benefit: it helps you reach a healthy weight.

 "Stay as active as you can tolerate," Schneiderbauer says.
 "But avoid high-impact activities, like jumping and running."
-Better choices include walking, cycling, and swimming.
+Better choices are things like walking, cycling, and swimming.
 Aim for 30 minutes of aerobic exercise at least 5 days a week.
-Be sure to check with your doctor before you start.

-3. Build strength.
-Strong muscles can absorb some of the shock that normally goes through a joint during everyday activities, Bush-Joseph says.
-"A strong muscle will prevent a limb from slapping down on the pavement and jarring the joint."
+"A strong muscle will prevent a limb from slapping down on the pavement and jarring the joint," Bush-Joseph says.

-Focus on building up the muscles surrounding an arthritic joint.
-To improve symptoms in the knee, for example, strengthen the quadriceps muscles in the front of the thigh.
+Try to build up the muscles that surround your joint.
+To improve symptoms in your knee, for example, strengthen the quadriceps muscles, which are in the front of your thigh.
 A physical therapist or personal trainer with experience in working with people with arthritis can show you exercises that will help.